pwyckoff/pwyckoff.github.io/_posts/2023-02-07-nyt-climate.md.md

 ## Presidents and Scientists, Nation and World

-**We’ll now use quanteda to dig a little deeper into what words are used in the abstracts.**
+I'll now use quanteda to dig a little deeper into what words are used in the abstracts.

 ![](/images/unnamed-chunk-10-1.png)![](/images/unnamed-chunk-10-2.png)